 What if I decide to apply as a full-time student after high school graduation?

-If you are considering enrolling at Michigan Tech as a full-time student after you graduate from high school, complete our free online application for admission as an undergraduate degree- seeking student.
+If you are considering enrolling at Michigan Tech as a full-time student after you graduate from high school, complete our free online application for admission as a first-year degree- seeking student.
 You will need to have your high school submit an updated transcript showing your grades through your junior year as well as official SAT and/or ACT scores.

 What is the deadline to register for dual enrollment?